Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Store Web content
 - [x] Coordinate synchronous and asynchronous tasks which are distributed and fault tolerant.

-### Which technique can be used to integrate AWS lAM (Identity and Access Management) with an on-premise LDAP (Lightweight Directory Access Protocol) directory service?
+### Which technique can be used to integrate AWS IAM (Identity and Access Management) with an on-premise LDAP (Lightweight Directory Access Protocol) directory service?

-- [ ] Use an lAM policy that references the LDAP account identifiers and the AWS credentials.
+- [ ] Use an IAM policy that references the LDAP account identifiers and the AWS credentials.
 - [x]

 ### Which AWS product or feature satisfies this requirement?